 Students Mobility Task Force

-As a EUNIS Task Force, it promotes collaborative project work, like the Mobility Project, fostering real cooperation among its members.
-The TF also assists flow of information around institutions and other stakeholders through the dissemination of results from the group’s activities, which will benefit students and institutions and will support the development of a more completive European Higher Education Area.
+Students Mobility keeps growing every day.
+As a consequence of this situation, the EUNIS Students Mobility Task Force was conceived to boost collaborative project work fostering real cooperation among its members.
+The TF also promotes the flow of information between institutions and other stakeholders through the dissemination of results.
+Sharing the results will benefit students and institutions and will support the development of a better+ European Higher Education Area.

 The TF is currently run by Carmen Diaz (SIGMA, Spain): email@example.com.
-If you want to join the TF, please subscribe to the mailing list: firstname.lastname@example.org
+If you want to join the TF, please ask for subscribtion to the mailing list: firstname.lastname@example.org.